TKim18/Karma/README.md

 ### Easy ###
 * Clock for time on order
 * Newest to oldest (maybe)
+* Empty space before and after fields in circle should be eliminated

 ### Everything in between ###
 * Push notification when user joins your circle